 ‘Afro-Asian’: The Indian Uses of an Intellectual and Political Category in Times of African Decolonization, 1947-1962

 Jean-Philippe Dedieu is a lecturer at New York University in Paris.
 His research focuses on the political history and sociology of African diaspora.
-He has contributed to The New Yorker and The New York Times, and his scholarly articles have also appeared in African Studies Review, Comparative Studies in Society and History, Ethnic and Racial Studies, Foreign Affairs, and Humanity, among others.
+His scholarly articles have appeared or are forthcoming in African Studies Review, Comparative Studies in Society and History, Ethnic and Racial Studies, Humanity, and Journal of African History, among others.
 He has published a book in French: Immigrant Voices: African Migrants in the Public Sphere in France, 1960–1995 (Paris: Klincksieck, 2012).
-A former Fulbright scholar at University of California, Berkeley, he received a CIRHUS Fellowship at New York University in 2014, a Weatherhead Initiative on Global History Fellowship at Harvard University in 2015, and a visiting scholarship from the School of Oriental and African Studies at the University of London in 2019.
+A former Fulbright scholar at University of California, Berkeley, he received recently a CIRHUS Fellowship at New York University, a Weatherhead Initiative on Global History Fellowship at Harvard University, and a visiting scholarship from the School of Oriental and African Studies at the University of London.